 14. Record regular and special church services – Broadcast your services on low or no-cost digital media like YouTube.com or streaming video designed for churches and faith-based audiences.
 Viewers who cannot physically attend a church service will enjoy tuning in to a live podcast or downloading a sermon.
 Be sure to include active links on your website and social media pages that will drive viewers to your videos and audio recordings.

 Church Email Marketing Ideas

-Electronic mail or email is almost indispensable when it comes to knowing how to market your church.
+Email is almost indispensable when it comes to knowing how to market your church.

-15. Email marketing – Contract with a cost-effective email marketing company to send out regular notices about special services like Easter and Christmas cantatas, advertise youth events, or recognize member birthdays, anniversaries or weddings.
+15. Email Marketing – Contract with a cost-effective email marketing company to send out regular notices about special services like Easter and Christmas cantatas, advertise youth events, or recognize member birthdays, anniversaries, or weddings.

-16. Be consistent – An effective email campaign involves designing targeted messages and consistently sending those messages out on a regular basis without flooding member inboxes!
+16. Be Consistent – An effective email campaign involves designing targeted messages and consistently sending those messages out on a regular basis without flooding member inboxes.
 The beauty of using email over snail mail is its relatively low cost.

 Other than the cost of contracting with an email marketing company to monitor traffic and gauge responses (number of emails opened, click-throughs, and subscribers), church marketing ideas that include electronic mail is a winning proposition. – Bill Ross, Founder of Linchpin SEO, A New Jersey Digital Agency